 Password policies – documents which regulate how users must create, manage, and change their passwords – can have complex and unforeseen consequences on organizational security.
 Since these policies regulate user behavior, users must be clear as to what is expected of them.
 Unfortunately, current policies are written in language that is often ambiguous.
 To tackle ambiguity, we previously developed a formal language for stating what behavior is and is not allowed regarding password management.
 Unfortunately, manual translation of the policy to this formal language is time consuming and error prone.
 This work focuses on providing an interface for policy users to generate accurate models of their interpretations of a password policy.
 This will aid password policy research, formalization, and ultimately more usable password policies.
 This paper describes the requirements, design, high-level application features, application validation, user testing, and includes a discussion of how this work is expected to progress.

-Athos Ribeiro, Software Engineer at Canonical, Debian Developer, Ubuntu core developer, and contributor at the Fedora Project
+Hi, I am Athos Ribeiro.
+I am a Software Engineer working at Canonical in the Ubuntu Server team.
+I am a Debian Developer, an Ubuntu core developer, and a contributor at the Fedora Project

-To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader.
+.To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader.